ZZZM25/VESPA/README.md

 | `baselines/mht.py` | sorted Merkle tree (non-membership proof exposes two neighbors in plaintext, i.e. the leakage criticized in Intro Challenge 2) |
 | `baselines/smt.py` | sparse Merkle tree, depth 256, no compression |
 | `experiments/run.py` | six groups of metrics in the experiment chapter |

-## Declared Deviations from the Paper (none affect the measured conclusions)

-1. **Setup uses ordinary primes** instead of safe primes: setup is one-time, not timed, and the experiments do not use the trapdoor.
-2. **Primality checking in Update is not timed**: in the paper this check is performed off-chain by the auditor/challenger, not a platform action.
-3. **Element-level vs request-level**: E2–E4 measure per-element proofs; the paper's positive `done` request = 2 element proofs + 64B payload (sig) + one signature verification, which can be composed linearly from the element-level data.
-4. **Simulation parameters**: a round closes once the target number of facts is reached; the first 10% of events serve as "historical rounds" for warm-up (producing realistic load / waiting times); greedy assignment; completion sampled by the dataset's success-rate field; buckets m_P=m_L=5; seed=42.

 ## Data